Clay Tools and Equipment

 If you’re throwing pottery on the wheel, it is important to have the right tools at the right time.
 Most potters start out with the basic pottery tool kit that looks something like this: a sponge, a couple of wooden ribs, a metal rib, and a needle tool.
 But as you advance you discover myriad clay tools that can make your job easier or just be perfect for one very particular task.
 One of the best ways to discover these clay tools is to have a look through Ceramic Arts Network.

 Not surprisingly, ceramic artists are very creative people when it comes to the tools they use to get the job done.
 Nothing is off limits as a potential clay tool and no clay tool has just one use.
 As evidence in these pages, you’ll see examples of clever homemade tools and techniques that you might never have thought of.
 From making your own custom throwing ribs,, all the way to building a homemade extruder, you’ll be amazed and inspired by what you find here.

 And what about the most important tool of all; the thing that changes your work from clay to ceramic: the kiln.
 From gas kilns to wood-fired kilns, there are a lot of options for firing your work and here you’ll find information on how to get the most out of your ceramic kiln no matter what option you choose.

 Ribs are essential tools to any potter and they come in all shapes and sizes.
 But sometimes, you can’t find … Read More

 John Thies has been building, firing and maintaining large wood kilns for more than thirty years.
 For more than ten … Read More

-Sgraffito can be an impactful, dramatic way of decorating pots (like in Kathy King’s plate above) or a more subtle … Read More
+Sgraffito can be an impactful, dramatic way of decorating pots (like in Kathy King’s shown here) or a more subtle … Read More